Kappa Sigma: Discriminatory incidents

 The founding chapter at the University of Virginia has been investigated by the university and the student-run Inter Fraternity Council multiple times for alleged incidents of racist costumes and parties.
 In 2009, the chapter hosted a Cowboys & Indians-themed party where, according to photographs posted to social media, some members dressed in fake Native American costumes, wore redface, and posed for photographs simulating scalping.
 In 2011, members of the chapter hosted a similarly themed party, decorating the outside of their chapter house with imitations of Native American art, constructing a fake tipi, and dressing in costumes; this occurred despite intervention by the university and the Native American Student Union following the previous event to educate the chapter on cultural appropriation and violence against Native Americans.
 In 2019, the chapter hosted a bid event that featured multiple members wearing fake Native American headdresses and costumes; the Inter Fraternity Council and the Office of Fraternity & Sorority Life at the university both investigated the incident.

+In January 2023, the Illinois State University chapter was suspended through 2025 after pledges spray-painted derogatory and homophobic slurs on several other fraternity and sorority houses on campus.